mickimnet/code-examples/README.md

 This repository contains code, style and markup examples, for checking syntax highlighters colouring in different editors.

-In my opinion, syntax highlighting for any programming language should look the same for the same `artefacts`.
-Therefore, while working on version 1.4 of my [colour scheme/highlighting][perv] for the [Sublime Text][sute] editor, I realized that it formats code in various languages differently, even if the source code is structurally very similar.
+In my opinion, syntax highlighting for any programming language should look the same for the same code elements.
+Therefore, while working on version 1.4 of my [colour scheme/highlighting][perv] for the [Sublime Text][sute] editor, I realized that it displays code in various languages differently, even if the source code is structurally very similar.

 As my knowledge in programming languages is limited, I published my work so far but I would like to support more languages, so there's more to come.